 About the Editor

-- Rob Gillespie is a BCR correspondent on local politics, businesses and neighborhood issues.
-Rob grew up outside Jacksonville, Fla. and attended the University of North Florida before coming to Durham and Duke, where he's a Ph.D. student in biochemistry.
-Rob lives in the Burch Ave. neighborhood and has become active in BANA and the South-West Central Durham Quality of Life initiative.
-You can reach Rob at pepe.roberto@gmail.com.
+• Rob Gillespie was a BCR correspondent on local politics, businesses and neighborhood issues.
+Rob grew up outside Jacksonville, Fla. and attended the University of North Florida before coming to Durham and Duke, where he was a Ph.D. student in biochemistry.
+With his wife Lindsay, Rob founded a little local restaurant business called Monuts.
+(You may have heard of it.)

-- Justin Landwehr is BCR’s start-ups and entrepreneurship correspondent.
+• Justin Landwehr was BCR’s start-ups and entrepreneurship correspondent.
 Justin moved from rural Ohio to Raleigh in 2000, and from Raleigh to Durham in 2007 after graduating from NC State with Bachelor’s degrees in Statistics and Economics.
-He works as a research associate in RTP and lives in a “cozy” old brick ranch just north of RTP.
-You can reach Justin at jglandwehr@gmail.com.

 Advertising and Sponsorship Opportunities